site logo

 Before Antietam

 He moved with his family to Wisconsin at age 11 (about 1849) and worked on his father's farm.
-He left home in 1858 and was a teacher and carpenter.
-He enlisted in Company D, 3rd Wisconsin Infantry on 25 April 1861, and was appointed First Sergeant.
-He was promoted 2nd Lieutenant on 6 February 1862.
+He left home in 1858 and was a teacher and carpenter in Waupun, WI.
+He enlisted in the Waupun Light Guards on 25 April 1861 and was appointed First Sergeant.
+In May they became Company D of the 3rd Wisconsin Infantry and he was appointed 2nd Lieutenant on 6 February 1862.

 On the Campaign